yekoko/ChatPDF-clone/README.md

 ## ChatPDF Clone

 ChatPDF Clone is an intuitive tool for interacting with PDF content using natural language.
-Powered by Next.js, ShadCN, Tailwind CSS, LangChain, OpenAI, and Pinecone DB, this application allows users to upload PDFs and engage in conversational queries about the content.
+Powered by Next.js, ShadCN, Tailwind CSS, LangChain, OpenAI, Firebase and Pinecone DB, this application allows users to upload PDFs and engage in conversational queries about the content.
 ___

 ## Features